chancesmith/chance-smith-gatsby-blog/content/blog/small-sprints/index.md

 ## We Agile in one-week sprints

 We adapted to a smaller iterative flow.
 These one-week sprints are super tight bites of work.
 Our projects can range from 3 to 14 months or more.
 So, each engagement has a high intensity of communication.
-We work-out-load to reveal our progress, roadblocks, and discuss impact.
+We work-out-loud to reveal our progress, roadblocks, and discuss impact.

 ## Why one-week sprints?